Find out if your Google Account has been hacked

 - Remote access to your Gmail: IMAP or POP

 - Filters that manage your incoming mail

 Your Gmail activity might be suspicious if:

 - You no longer receive emails.

 - Your friends say they got spam or unusual emails from you.

 - Your username has been changed.

-- Your emails were deleted from your inbox and aren’t found in Trash.
-You can report emails have gone missing and possibly recover them.
+- Your emails were deleted from your inbox and aren’t found in "Trash".
+You can report missing emails and possibly recover them.

 Your Blogger activity might be suspicious if:

 - Posts you didn’t publish appear on your blog.